223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 ```

 ### Start Subscription
 re-graph also supports Subscription.
 To use Subscription, you need to specify `:ws-url` in initialization.
-Then dispatch `:re-graph.core/subscribe` event with subsciption id, query as string, query arguments and callback.
+Then dispatch `:re-graph.core/subscribe` event with subscription id, query as string, query arguments and callback.

 ```cljs/graphql_client/client/module/graphql.cljs
 (defmethod reg-sub ::sub-subscription [k]